maz0r/cu80-flashguide/README.md

   * [Getting ready to flash](#getting-ready-to-flash)
   * [Configuration using VIA](#configuration-using-via)

+# [https://maz0r.github.io/cu80-flashguide/](https://maz0r.github.io/cu80-flashguide/) -- Please ensure you use this page for the save as commands to work!

 # Capsunlocked CU80 firmware flashing guide

 Quick guide on flashing your stock CU80 (v2 PCB) to a newer firmware version.